Spotswood Trail Offers a Wide Variety of Massage Modalities

 For moms who are past the first trimester, this massage combines several techniques and uses special supports to help promote comfort during the session.
 Massage during pregnancy helps relieve muscle soreness, allowing mom to experience relaxation.

 Raindrop Therapy uses Young Living essential oils.
 The oils are applied to the spine and to the feet.
 Hot towels are then applied to promote absorption of the oils and help detoxify and relax the body.
 A massage of the entire body is done afterwards.

 We all lead very busy lives and are always on the go.
 As a result, our nervous system is usually in the fight-or-flight mode (sympathetic nervous system).
 We may have a hard time turning off that fight-or-flight mode and going into a more relaxed state (parasympathetic nervous system).
 These techniques help us to be mindful, pause, take a breath and be still, and allow our bodies to sink into a relaxed state.
 These therapies are done fully clothed with very light touch.

 Subtle movements to the bones of the head, spinal column and sacrum help bring the central nervous system into harmony, which is effective for migraines, TMJ, and fibromyalgia.
-Cranial Sacral therapy gently works with the spine, skull, cranial sutures, diaphragm, and fascia, to release nerve constrictions and let cerebrospinal fluid flow freely.
+Craniosacral therapy gently works with the spine, skull, cranial sutures, diaphragm, and fascia, to release nerve constrictions and let cerebrospinal fluid flow freely.